• Skip to primary navigation

 • Scoop balls of dough using a cookie scoop or spoon (approximately 1 ½ tablespoons per cookie).

-• Place the dough on parchment-lined baking sheets leaving approximately 2 inches of space between each cookie.
+• Place the dough prepared sheet pans, leaving approximately 2 inches of space between each cookie.

 • Bake cookies for 10 - 12 minutes, or until tops and edges of cookies are browning.